 |Caitlin Fritz – GeoKids LINKS Program Manager

-A graduate of Saint Joseph’s University with a B.S. in Environmental Science, Caitlin returns to SJU with a diverse background of experiences working with nonprofits on youth, health, and environmental issues.
+A graduate of Saint Joseph’s University with a B.S. in Environmental Science, Caitlin has a diverse background of experiences working with nonprofits on youth, health, and environmental issues.
 After graduating from SJU in 2006, Caitlin continued her education, obtaining a M.A in Community Development and Planning at Clark University in Worcester, Massachusetts.
 While in Massachusetts she worked as a community organizer and was instrumental in establishing an urban gardening program at a local middle school.
-She has also previously conducted education programs for both the Philadelphia Zoo and the Wildlife Center of Virginia, and has recently spent the last two years writing grants for nonprofit organizations.
+She has also previously conducted education programs for both the Philadelphia Zoo and the Wildlife Center of Virginia, and spent two years writing grants for nonprofit organizations.